SocialQu/Branding/docs/V.0.0.5/To Do.md

 - [ ] Format date on tweets.
 - [ ] Add clicks metric on best tweets.
 - [ ] Fetch or remove image from reply user.
 - [ ] Clean fetched tweeet and reply interfaces.
+- [ ] Create color map with dimensionality reduction.